-To keep their defense up against these harmful bugs, it's vital that you stay up to date with your pet's flea, worm and tick medication.
-A simple drop onto their neck each month can protect your pooch from the harm of contracting the bugs.
+To keep their defense up against these harmful bugs, it’s vital that you stay up to date with your pet’s flea, worm, and tick treatment.
+A simple drop onto their neck each month could protect your pooch from the harm of contracting the bugs.

 Watch out for these symptoms when it’s hot:

 - Vomiting or diarrhea